Saski-ms/Python_Project/README.md

 The Virtual Pen is a computer vision-based project that enables users to draw on a screen using hand gestures.
 This project utilizes OpenCV and MediaPipe to track hand movements and simulate pen strokes in real time.

-🎯 Features
+*🎯 Features*

 * Hand gesture recognition for drawing and erasing.
 * Supports different colors and brush sizes.

-Real-time tracking with OpenCV and MediaPipe.
+* Real-time tracking with OpenCV and MediaPipe.

-Smooth drawing experience using contour detection.
+* Smooth drawing experience using contour detection.

-🛠️ Technologies Used
+*🛠️ Technologies Used*

-Python
+* Python

-OpenCV
+* OpenCV

-MediaPipe
+* MediaPipe

-NumPy
+* NumPy

+ *🎨 How It Works*

+* The camera detects the user's hand using MediaPipe Hands.
+* The index finger is used to draw on the screen.
+* The thumb and index finger pinch together to erase.
+* The system keeps track of past strokes for a seamless experience.